migueljunior/docker/README.md

 This app (wrote on python) only exposes the endpoint /docker in the port 8888

 # Build the image
-Run the next command to build the image
+Run the next command to build the image.

 ```
 docker build -t mypythonapp:v0.0.1 .
 ```

 # Run the image in a container
-Run the next command to run the image built
+Run the next command to run the image built:
 ```
 docker run -d --name testing -p 8888:8888 mypythonapp:v0.0.1
 ```